Call for more information:

 Early Childhood

-When young children experience distress, it can manifest in behaviors such as excessive crying, tantrums, sleep problems, rule breaking, and conflict with other children.
-Our experienced clinicians provide parent-child therapy to help parents understand what their child is trying to communicate and how best to address their behaviors.
-Working with both parents and child together, the clinician can build on the parent’s strengths and “speak for the child” to build attunement and attachment.
-Our team includes a Child Development Specialist so we can develop a more comprehensive picture of your child’s needs.
+Working individually or with both caregivers and child together, our experienced clinicians help caregivers understand what their child is trying to communicate and how best to address their behaviors.
+The clinician can build on the parent’s strengths and “speak for the child” to build attunement and attachment.

 School-Age Children

 Whether school-age children are facing ongoing emotional distress or are undergoing a crisis, play therapy can be an effective way for them to communicate their feelings and thoughts.
 Using a range of materials—including toys, creative art materials, sand trays, water play, and board games—our therapists use play therapy to help children express what is troubling them when they cannot describe their emotions verbally.
-Joint sessions with parents or separate sessions for parents only can also be arranged to help parents better understand the meaning of their child’s behavior and how to best approach the issues.
-Consultation with teachers is also part of this comprehensive treatment.

 Pre-Teens & Teens